Skip to main content

 Stage 1: Intentional Design

-Define the programme's vision, mission, and boundary partners.
-A boundary partner is any person, group, or organisation your programme works with directly and whose behaviour you intend to influence.
-Then write an Outcome Challenge for each boundary partner, a description of the ideal behaviour change you hope to see in them by programme end.
+Define the program's vision, mission, and boundary partners.
+A boundary partner is any person, group, or organization your program works with directly and whose behavior you intend to influence.
+Then write an Outcome Challenge for each boundary partner - a description of the ideal behavior change you hope to see in them by program end.

-For each Outcome Challenge, develop a graduated set of progress markers: behaviours on a spectrum from "Expect to see" (early, easy changes), to "Like to see" (deeper engagement), to "Love to see" (transformative shifts).
-Finally, map the programme's own strategy, what activities and resources will support each boundary partner toward their outcome challenge.
+For each Outcome Challenge, develop a graduated set of progress markers: behaviors on a spectrum from "Expect to see" (early, easy changes), to "Like to see" (deeper engagement), to "Love to see" (transformative shifts).
+Finally, map the program's own strategy - what activities and resources will support each boundary partner toward their outcome challenge.

 Stage 2: Outcome and Performance Monitoring